GreatGameDota/Deepfake-Detection/README.md

 I just wrote out my entire journey dealing with image datasets and realized it was way to long.
 So long story short I made my own image dataset which can be found [here](https://www.kaggle.com/c/deepfake-detection-challenge/discussion/134420)!

+In the dataset I pulled images of people's faces from 10 frames from every video.
+Then I would randomly sample one of those images from a specific video and train the model based on video ids.

 For augmentation, some models I had HorizontalFlip along with DownScale and JpegCompression (as suggested in a Kaggle forum) and for other models I just had HorizontalFlip.

 ## Training